CRAKZOR/linkedin-post-automator/README.md

     ```bash
     pip install -r requirements.txt
     ```
+2. Rename `example_config.json` to `config.json`

-2. Update the `config.json` file with your details and desired settings.
+3. Update the `config.json` file with your details and desired settings.

-3. Kick off the automation with:
+4. Kick off the automation with:
     ```bash
     python main.py
     ```
    Once launched, the script will independently handle the daily content generation task.

-## ⏰ TODO: Internal Scheduling
+## ⏰ Internal Scheduling
 The tool comes with an embedded Python cron utility, ensuring a self-regulated scheduling mechanism.
-Once set in motion, it's committed to churning out content every day, selecting a random window between 11am-3pm.
+Once set in motion, it's committed to churning out content every other day, selecting a random window between 11am-4pm.
 External cron configurations are unnecessary.

 ## 🤝 Contributing